vault27/Foundation/paloalto.md

 - Create a device group
 - Commit and push
 - Go to Policies, select device group and edit edit policy and push it
+- Create templates - all configurations are there - Panorama > Templates
+- Combine them into stack - Panorama > Templates - add devices to Stack

+### Remove firewall from Panorama

+- Device > Setup > Management > Panorama Settings
+- Disable Panorama Policy and Objects
+- Disable Panorama Device and Network Template
+- When you disable - everything what arrived from Panorama - will be deleted
+- You may import everything from Panorama before disabling
+- Delete Panorama IP
+- Save all these actions is only possible using auth key from panorama

 ### Commit actions